Bluejay47/AviaryClasses/README.md

 **Perfect for:** Any character build that wants a powerful companion without investing in animal companion classes.

-Note: This replaces the existing Bismuth statue, and right now is available both in a Defender's Heart merchant and the "normal" location.
-The Defender's Heart version will go away when the mod is finalized.
+Note: This replaces the existing Bismuth statue in its normal location.

 ---